cloudinary/js-url-gen/DOCS.README.md

 ### About this project

-This project enables you to create Cloudinary URLs for your images.
+This project enables you to create Cloudinary URLs for your images and videos.
 Using this SDK, you can apply advanced transformations to your images.

 <br/>